hfahrudin/hfahrudin/README.md

 - [**Orkes**](https://github.com/hfahrudin/orkes): A lightweight orchestration framework for LLM agents, no abstractions you don’t need, just clean logic that works.
 - [**Flowkestra**:](https://github.com/hfahrudin/flowkestra): A Lightweight Orchestrator for Machine Learning Experiments in your MLFlow environment.

 In addition, I love exploring emerging technologies in the AI/ML space and integrating them into decent MVPs.
-I update my experimental repositor from time to time with my latest findings. [[link]](https://github.com/hfahrudin/automation-labs)
+I update my experimental repository from time to time with my latest findings. [[link]](https://github.com/hfahrudin/automation-labs)

 Always looking for fellow wizards to collaborate with.
 If you have an idea or just want to talk tech, hit me up!